-Compliance audit: It is the systematic, critical and periodic review regarding the proper execution of the Transparency and Business Ethics Program.
+Compliance audit: It is the systematic, critical and periodic review regarding the due execution of the Transparency and Business Ethics Program.

 Beneficial owner: final beneficiary means the natural person(s) who ultimately owns or controls directly or indirectly a customer and/or the natural person on whose behalf a transaction is conducted, also includes persons exercising effective and/or final control directly or indirectly, over a legal entity or other unincorporated structure.

 Conflict of interest: Situation in virtue of which a person, by virtue of his activity, is faced with different alternatives of conduct in relation to incompatible interests, none of which can be privileged in attention to legal or contractual obligations.

 Contractor: Refers, in the context of an international business or transaction, to any third party providing services to.
 ARANDA SOFTWARE or that has with this one a contractual legal relation of any nature.